 If you are submitting a petition it must relate to a matter on which the Houses of the Oireachtas have the power to act and the petition must be in the proper form.
 It must not:

-- Contain the name or names of individuals
+- Contain any names of individuals

-- Contain language which is offensive or defamatory
+- Contain offensive language

 - By e-mail to firstname.lastname@example.org